-During my Ph.D. for which I have submitted my thesis in July 2009, I worked with Prof. A. D. Gangal as my advisor towards developing a Calculus suitable on Fractal domains.
-Here is my list of publications and preprints:
+During my Ph.D. in Physics (at the Department of Physics, University of Pune), I worked with Prof. A. D. Gangal as my advisor towards developing a Calculus suitable on Fractal domains.
+Here is the list of related publications:

 - Calculus on Fractal Subsets of Real Line – I: Formulation, Abhay Parvate and A. D. Gangal, Fractals, 17(1), 53–81 (2009)